MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

    ![Screenshot showing the Reset password button in the Microsoft 365 admin center.](../Media/reset-password-button.png)

-1. In the **Reset Password** flyout page on the right, ensure all options are deselected.
+1. In the **Reset Password** flyout page on the right, ensure that both checkboxes are deselected.

    This will ensure that you can select a password for the three users being used for exercises, and that these passwords won't need to be reset when you first sign in.